 - 2.8 However, depending on the nature of the concern or complaint and the outcome of informal process, the complainant may wish to follow (or may be requested by management to follow) the school's formal complaints procedure (although compliance with any such request will be entirely at the discretion of the complainant). - 2.9 Complaints may be received by the school in relation to services provided by third parties in the form of external providers who use school premises or facilities.
-In such an event the school should direct the complainant to follow the external provider's own complaints procedure (and the school should ensure, at the time of making any arrangement for a third party to use their premises or facilities to offer services to the community, that such providers have their own complaints procedures in place). - 2.10 For the school to be able to investigate a complaint, it must be brought to the attention of the school within three months of the incident occurring or (should this be later) coming to light.
-If a complaint is not made within three months of the relevant incident occurring or coming to light it is unlikely to be investigated unless the circumstances are exceptional. - 2.11 Similarly, escalation (to the next stage) of a concern or complaint is dependent upon the submission (within ten working days of receipt of a response from the school (whether verbal or in writing) to the informal (Stage 1) process or (in writing) to the formal (Stage 2) process) of written notification from the complainant of their continuing dissatisfaction.
+In such an event the school should direct the complainant to follow the external provider's own complaints procedure (and the school should ensure, at the time of making any arrangement for a third party to use their premises or facilities to offer services to the community, that such providers have their own complaints procedures in place). - 2.10 For the school to be able to investigate a complaint satisfactorily, it must be brought to the attention of management within three months of the incident occurring (or, should this be later, coming to light).
+In this context, complaints submitted out of term time will normally be regarded as having been received on the first school day after the relevant holiday period). - 2.11 If a complaint is not made within three months of the causative incident occurring or coming to light it is unlikely to be investigated unless the circumstances are exceptional. - 2.12 Escalation (to the next stage) of a concern or complaint is dependent upon the submission of written notification\ from the complainant indicating that they remain dissatisfied.
+Such notification must be received by the school within ten working days of the complainant's receipt of a response to the informal (Stage 1) process (which may be verbal or in writing) or to the formal (Stage 2) process (which must be in writing).

-if the complainant has a relevant disability the requirement for such notification to be in writing should normally be waived in accordance with the final clause of section 1.
+\If the complainant has a relevant disability the requirement for such notification to be in writing should normally be waived in accordance with the final clause of section 1.

-2.12 If no such notification is received within the above timescale the complaint shall be deemed to have lapsed and (other than in extenuating circumstances) will not be investigated further.
+2.13 If no such notification is received within the above timescale the complaint shall be deemed to have lapsed and (other than in extenuating circumstances) will not be investigated further.